On this page

-Once you download the app and identify your category, please email [email protected] and include:
+Once you download the app and identify your category, access the guelph.ca/reducedtransitfareeligibility.
+Have ready the following:

 Once your eligibility is confirmed, you will receive a confirmation email from [email protected] with instructions on how to proceed.